michaelayeung/twitter_coronavirus/README.md

 # Coronavirus Twitter Analysis

 This project scans all geotagged tweets sent in 2020 to monitor the spread of the coronavirus on social media.
+I processed over a billion tweets using Python and MapReduce techniques to visualize hashtag usage by country, language, and through a yearly trend.

 **Skills Applied:**